lizhe00/lizhe00.github.io/_pages/about.md

   - /about.html
 ---

 Hi, this is Zhe Li.
-I am a 3rd year Ph.D. student in Department of Automation, Tsinghua University, supervised by Prof. [Yebin Liu](http://www.liuyebin.com/).
-My research focuses on computer vision, specifically 3D human reconstruction and volumetric capture.
+I am a 4th year Ph.D. student in Department of Automation, Tsinghua University, supervised by Prof. [Yebin Liu](http://www.liuyebin.com/).
+My research focuses on 3D computer vison, specifically animatable avatars, human reconstruction and volumetric capture.

+I expect to graduate in June 2024.

 ## Background